Northern Cyprus at a Crossroads: Can Erhürman Redefine the Island’s Future?

 The presidential elections held in October 2025 in the internationally unrecognized Turkish Republic of Northern Cyprus (TRNC) mark a turning point in the political landscape of the island’s northern part.

-The victory of Tufan Erhürman, leader of the Republican Turkish Party (CTP), over incumbent president Ersin Tatar marked the end of an era and opened the door to a potential new political course—one that could redefine relations with Ankara and revive the prospects of reunification.
+The victory of Tufan Erhürman, leader of the Republican Turkish Party (CTP), over incumbent president Ersin Tatar marked the end of an era and opened the door to a new political course—one capable of redefining relations with Ankara and reviving prospects for reunification.

 40 Years of Division That Still Endures

 Cyprus has been divided since 1974, when Turkey launched a military intervention in response to a coup supported by the military junta in Athens, which aimed to unite the island with Greece.
 Turkish forces then took control of about 40 percent of the island’s northern territory, creating a de facto dividing line that still exists today.
-Since then, Cyprus has remained split between the internationally recognized southern part under the control of the Republic of Cyprus and the northern part, functioning as the self-proclaimed Turkish Republic of Northern Cyprus—an entity recognized only by Turkey.
+Since then, Cyprus has remained divided between the internationally recognized southern part under the Republic of Cyprus and the northern part, which functions as the self-proclaimed Turkish Republic of Northern Cyprus—an entity recognized only by Turkey.

-Along the “Green Line,” a buffer zone stretching roughly 180 kilometers, UN peacekeeping forces continue to monitor the fragile peace and the status quo that has lasted for more than half a century.
+Along the “Green Line,” a buffer zone stretching roughly 180 kilometers, UN peacekeeping forces continue to monitor the unstable peace and the status quo that has lasted for more than half a century.

 One of the key attempts to overcome the island’s decades-long division was the 2004 Annan Plan, a United Nations proposal named after then–UN Secretary-General Kofi Annan.
 The plan envisioned the creation of a federation called the “United Republic of Cyprus,” consisting of two constituent states — Greek Cypriot and Turkish Cypriot — with a rotating presidency, mechanisms for the return of refugees and compensation for lost property, and the gradual withdrawal of Turkish troops.
 The idea was to reunify the island under a shared political framework and EU membership, with international guarantees safeguarding equality between the two communities.

 At the referendum held on April 24, 2004, 64.9 percent of Turkish Cypriots voted in favor of the Annan Plan, while 75.8 percent of Greek Cypriots decisively rejected it.
 Since the plan required approval from both communities, it automatically became legally void.
-The consequences were far-reaching: only the internationally recognized Republic of Cyprus joined the European Union on May 1 of that year, while the northern part of the island remained in political and economic isolation.
+The consequences were far-reaching: only the internationally recognized Republic of Cyprus joined the European Union on May 1 of that year, while the northern part of the island remained politically and economically isolated.

-Among Turkish Cypriots, a sense took hold that they had “voted for peace but did not get it,” and the failure of the Annan Plan became a symbol of a missed historic opportunity and lasting political and social frustration.
+Among Turkish Cypriots, a sense took hold that they had “voted for peace but did not get it,” and the failure of the Annan Plan was regarded as a symbol of a missed historic opportunity and lasting political and social frustration.

 Political Context and Internal Tensions Within the TRNC

-Until these elections, the TRNC had been led by Ersin Tatar, a politician known for his strong ties with Ankara and his advocacy of the “two-state solution.”
-His political agenda was almost entirely aligned with the positions of Turkish President Recep Tayyip Erdoğan, who openly supports the “sovereignty of the North” and rejects any form of federal arrangement with the Republic of Cyprus.
+Prior to these elections, the TRNC had been led by Ersin Tatar, a politician known for his strong ties with Ankara and his advocacy of the “two-state solution.”
+His political agenda was almost entirely aligned with Turkish President Recep Tayyip Erdoğan's positions, who openly supports the “sovereignty of the North” and rejects any form of federal arrangement with the Republic of Cyprus.

-In contrast, Tufan Erhürman, leader of the Republican Turkish Party (CTP), ran as a candidate of change — calling for a return to negotiations on a federal solution and the normalization of relations with the international community.
+In contrast, Tufan Erhürman, leader of the Republican Turkish Party (CTP), ran as a candidate for change, calling for a return to negotiations on a federal solution and the normalization of relations with the international community.
 During the campaign, he stressed the need for “less confrontation and more dialogue,” and promised greater transparency in relations with Turkey.

-Erhürman’s victory appears to be the result of strong mobilization among younger voters and growing discontent with the economic situation, as well as political fatigue with what one of his associates described as the “politics of subordination to Ankara.”
-The campaign largely functioned as a kind of referendum between orientation toward Turkey and opening toward the European Union.
+Erhürman’s victory appears to result from strong mobilization among younger voters, growing discontent with the economic situation, and political fatigue with what one of his associates described as the “politics of subordination to Ankara.”
+The campaign largely served as a referendum on the orientation toward Turkey and the opening toward the European Union.

 The Role of Turkey, the EU, and the International Context